robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "And if you put that together with—"

 "Exactly," she said quickly. "'I don't know how to be.'
-Which has nothing to do with jumpers or lipstick."
+Nothing at all to do with jumpers or lipstick."

 I turned my cup in my hands, feeling comfort from its warmth.

 I thought of a small child — my darling, the one I adored —  sorting, arranging, tidying.

 Following me around, watching me.

 So keen to do things I did.

 So eager to learn how to sew.

 Then the first day of school — the avalanche of tears, the heartbreaking pleading, and finally, that look of betrayal in that little boy's eyes.

 At the time, it was a rite of passage, just something every child went through.